qaware/qaware-blog-source/content/posts/ide-of-the-future.md

 must be fast, since we will want to run them in closed loops to give feedback to our agents.

-## Agent isolation and sandboxing

-Our new agent reality comes with a strong caveat: Agents are smart and dumb at the same time and susceptible to prompt injection attacks.
-In particular, the combination of access to untrusted content, the access to code and potentially private data on the development machine and the fact that it is relatively easy to exfiltrate data (this combination has been named the [lethal trifecta](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/)) make the whole setup very vulnerable.

-Since scrutinizing every single agent action quickly becomes a new annoying bottleneck and source of frustration, people are using a combination of countermeasures, the most important being sandboxing.
-We want the agent to have only limited filesystem access to give it the code it needs, but not the other things on the user's file system such as personal information, API keys, etc. We also want to be able to restrict internet access for the agent.

-Since we postulated that the IDE of the future manages and orchestrates agents, it will also need to take care of sandboxing.
-An agent definition will come not only with instructions and tool definitions but also with access privileges and isolation configuration.

 ## Review support

 Yes, we are going to review software written by agents.
 But that review will